Leilon

 Districts

 - The High Tower of Thalivar, a former Wizard’s Tower, towers over the town.
 The doors are barred.
-Lights and strange sounds are reported at night.
+Lights and strange sounds are sometimes reported at night.
 Leilon doesn’t know what’s inside, and doesn’t really want to know, as long as it’s just lights and rumors.
-It’s a favored perching spots for (what appears to be) a murder of crows.

 - The harbour side, occupies the entire west side of Leilon, just past the main thoroughfare.
 The alleys are a bit darker here and the real estate prices are lower.
 There’s a main road leading back to the central plaza, but both the north side and the south side are part of it.